Electrical element: Non-linear elements

-In reality, all circuit components are non-linear and can only be approximated to linear over a certain range.
-To more exactly describe the passive elements, their constitutive relation is used instead of simple proportionality.
-From any two of the circuit variables there are six constitutive relations that can be formed.
-From this it is supposed that there is a theoretical fourth passive element since there are only five elements in total (not including the various dependent sources) found in linear network analysis.
+In reality, all circuit components are non-linear and can only be approximated as linear over a certain range.
+To describe the passive elements more precisely, their constitutive relation is used instead of simple proportionality.
+Six constitutive relations can be formed from any two of the circuit variables.
+From this, there is supposed to be a theoretical fourth passive element since there are only five elements in total (not including the various dependent sources) found in linear network analysis.
 This additional element is called memristor.
-It only has any meaning as a time-dependent non-linear element; as a time-independent linear element it reduces to a regular resistor.
+It only has any meaning as a time-dependent non-linear element; as a time-independent linear element, it reduces to a regular resistor.
 Hence, it is not included in linear time-invariant (LTI) circuit models.
 The constitutive relations of the passive elements are given by;